award

 • Assess your case: This begins during the initial consultation, where we will pose a range of questions to pinpoint the precise nature of the defect in your vehicle and the extent of damages you may be entitled to.

-• Engage with the manufacturer: Effective communication and negotiation with a vehicle manufacturer require the expertise of a highly qualified attorney, especially considering that vehicle manufacturers deal with a multitude of lemon law claims annually.
+• Engage with the manufacturer: Effective communication and negotiation with a vehicle manufacturer requires the expertise of a highly qualified attorney, especially considering that vehicle manufacturers deal with a multitude of lemon law claims annually.
 Our tenacious attorneys are adept at negotiating with dealerships and car manufacturers on behalf of our clients.

 • Initiate a lawsuit: If negotiations with the vehicle manufacturer fail to yield agreeable compensation, we will proceed to file a lawsuit in court.
 There are various prerequisites that must be satisfied to initiate a lawsuit, and we will guide you through the legal process.